-Raksha Bandhan – the festival of tying the knot of amity, brotherhood, and long life, is a symbol of seeking divine bliss.
+How did Raksha Bandhan originate? :- Raksha Bandhan, the festival of tying the knot of amity, brotherhood, and long life, is a symbol of seeking divine bliss.
 Not for the ‘self’.
 But for the man on whose wrist the thread is tied.
 ‘Raksha’ is the word for protection.
 ‘Bandhan’ is the bond.
 So it signifies the bond of protection.

 The festival nurtures a rich heritage of legendary traditions, some rooted back to the ages of the great epics.
-In the Hindu tradition, the Rakshaa has indeed assumed all aspects of protection of the forces of righteousness from the forces of evil.
+In the Hindu tradition, the Rakshasa has indeed assumed all aspects of protection of the forces of righteousness from the forces of evil.

-How Did Raksha Bandhan Originate
+How Did Raksha Bandhan Originate – Historical Stories

 1. Krishna and Draupadi